This Easy Salmon Collar Recipe comes together so quickly!

 - Salt & Black Pepper.
 Being that collars are pretty fatty, they need salt.
 I like using sea salt, but any salt will do.

-HOW TO COOK COLLARS
+HOW TO COOK FISH COLLARS

 If you choose to do so, you can remove the fins using kitchen scissors and discard.